jbowes/repl/content/what-is-the-idempotency-key-header.md

 client and your data store fails, the downstream initiator can safely retry.
 Even impatient users frantically clicking buttons and refreshing pages are no match for idempotence!

-Looking at the HTTP methods used in REST APIs, some are inherantly idempotent, and others are not:
+Looking at the HTTP methods used in REST APIs, some are inherently idempotent, and others are not:
 - `GET`: Show me the thing I asked for. **IDEMPOTENT**
 - `DELETE`: Ensure the thing I referenced does not exist. **IDEMPOTENT**
 - `PUT`: Ensure the thing I gave you exists exactly as I gave it to you. **IDEMPOTENT**